shellyasia/www/en/docs/shelly-plug-s.md

 ### Wi-Fi Operated Power Outlet

-The Shelly Plug S allows you to automatically monitor and control lighting, heating, and any other connected electrical appliance at home—anytime, anywhere.
-Simply plug your device or lamp into the Shelly Plug S, and you can turn it on or off remotely using the Shelly Cloud app.
+The Shelly Plug S allows you to automatically monitor and control lighting, heating, and any other connected electrical appliance at home—no matter where you are.
+When an appliance or lamp is plugged into the Shelly Plug S, you can turn it on or off anytime, anywhere using the Shelly Cloud app.

 ### Features

 - No hub required
 - Control a wide range of devices and appliances
 - Integrated precise power meter
-- Seamless integration with all other Shelly devices
+- Seamlessly integrates with all other Shelly devices
 - Compatible with Android, iOS, Amazon Alexa, Google Assistant, and home automation servers via MQTT, CoAP, and REST API
-- Easily integrate with Arduino projects for smart automation
+- Easily bring your Arduino projects into real-world automation workflows

 ### Specification

 **POWER**

 - Power supply (AC): 110–230 V ±10%, 50/60 Hz
-- Power supply (DC): Not applicable
+- Power supply (DC): Not supported

 **SPECIAL FUNCTIONS**